jmcphers/k5hoa/content/dues.md

 ## Pay Dues Online

 Fill out the form below to pay your dues online with PayPal.
-You may choose to pay either for the current quarter or for the entire year.
 A convenience fee of 3% has been included in the online rate.
 If you need to pay a different amount (for instance, if you owe late fees or finance charges, or wish to make a partial payment), you will need to pay by check.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" onSubmit="return checkForm();" target="_top">